PLBFischer/Deep-Reinforcement-Learning-and-Bayesian-Methods/README.md

 2. Set up and train a Bayesian Neural Network to classify satellite images according to land usage.

-3. Improve the bioavailability of a drug by applying Gaussian optimization methods such as expected improvement.
+3. Improve the bioavailability of a drug through constrained Gaussian optimization (Expected Improvement with Constraints).

 4. Balance an inverted pendulum by implementing the soft actor-critic algorithm.